tehreemAsif63/Intelligent-transportation/README.md

 - To contribute, we kindly ask you to follow the guidelines outlined below:

 #### Code Guidelines
 - To ensure consistency and readability throughout the project, we kindly ask you to adhere to our coding guidelines when submitting your code contributions.
-These guidelines encompass the following best practices:
+These guidelines encompass the following best practices
-* Use meaningful and descriptive variable and function names to enhance code clarity.
+ - Use meaningful and descriptive variable and function names to enhance code clarity.
-* Include necessary comments where the code is complex to aid in understanding.
+ - Include necessary comments where the code is complex to aid in understanding.
-* Follow proper indentation practices for improved code readability.
+ - Follow proper indentation practices for improved code readability.
-* Provide clear and concise commit messages that describe the purpose of your changes.
+ - Provide clear and concise commit messages that describe the purpose of your changes.
-* As a precaution, push your code to your own branch to prevent any potential errors and bugs from affecting the main codebase.
+ - As a precaution, push your code to your own branch to prevent any potential errors and bugs from affecting the main codebase.

 #### Pull request
 - We encourage you to contribute code to the project by submitting a pull request.
 Your contributions can have a direct impact on the project's growth and success.
-To submit a pull request, please follow these steps:
+To submit a pull request, please follow these steps
-* Start with forking the repository and create a new branch for the changes you want to make.
+ - Start with forking the repository and create a new branch for the changes you want to make.
-* You need to have a GitHub account and then press the  "Fork" button in the top-right corner which will create a copy of the project.
+ - You need to have a GitHub account and then press the  "Fork" button in the top-right corner which will create a copy of the project.
-* Ensure the code does not break the project's guideline, after you make the changes
+ - Ensure the code does not break the project's guideline, after you make the changes
-* Make the changes and keep on testing the project.
+ - Make the changes and keep on testing the project.
 We recommend creating a new branch to separate the project code and your changes.
-* Add comments and documentation if you needed to classify the changes
+ - Add comments and documentation if you needed to classify the changes
-* Write clear and concise commit messages
+ - Write clear and concise commit messages
-* Submit a pull request to the project's main branch in the repository for the developers to review.
+ - Submit a pull request to the project's main branch in the repository for the developers to review.

 #### Communication
 - If you have any questions, feedback, or require assistance, please don't hesitate to reach out to us.
 You can contact one of our developers directly via email which is provided below in Author and acknowledgement or join our Discord community.
 We highly value your input and assure you that we will respond promptly to address any queries or concerns you may have.

-- Discord Community: [Click here]
+- Discord Community
   - https://discord.gg/PbDeME76
 - We sincerely appreciate your interest in contributing to our project, and we eagerly anticipate the opportunity to collaborate with you to further enhance its capabilities.
 Together, we can make it even better!